Venezuelans clamor for gasoline as U.S. weighs response to Iran fuel shipment

 Gasoline shortages have grown acute in recent months due to U.S. pressure on suppliers, part of Washington’s “maximum pressure” campaign on Maduro, who has overseen an economic collapse and stands accused of corruption, human rights violations and rigging his 2018 re-election.

-Shortages have plagued Venezuela for years due to the collapse of the country’s 1.3-million-barrel-per-day refining network thanks to underinvestment and mismanagement by state oil company Petroleos de Venezuela.
+Shortages have plagued Venezuela for years due to the collapse of the country’s 1.3-million-barrel-per-day refining network thanks to underinvestment and mismanagement by state oil company Petroleos de Venezuela [PDVSA.UL].

 “We shouldn’t have had to end up importing gasoline from Iran,” said Coromoto Alvarez, 61, a retired nurse who arrived at a PDVSA gas station in Caracas’ La Bandera neighborhood at 3 a.m.
 Tuesday.